rlupton20-msft/azure-rest-api-specs/specification/healthcareinterop/resource-manager/Private.HealthcareInteropDev/cloud/readme.md

 ### Basic Information

-These are the global settings for the Private HealthcareInteropDev edge service.
+These are the global settings for the Private HealthcareInteropDev cloud service.

 ```yaml
 openapi-type: arm